Carenuity/DS18B20/C3-Mini/README.md

-# D1- / C3-Mini Projects with Environmental Shields (CLOUDFREE!)
+# C3-Mini Projects with Environmental Shields (CLOUDFREE!)
 ## DS18B20
-This repository contains a collection of D1- / C3-Mini sketches that utilize the DS18B20 sensor, one of the environmental sensors, used for temperature measurements.
+This repository contains a collection of C3-Mini sketches that utilize the DS18B20 sensor, one of the environmental sensors, used for temperature measurements.

 ## Getting Started
-To get started with this sensor, you need a D1- / C3-Mini board and optionally a triple adapter.
+To get started with this sensor, you need a C3-Mini board and optionally a triple adapter.
 The code for each microcontroller is included in this repository, and you can upload it to your D1- / C3-Mini board using the Arduino IDE or another compatible programming environment.

 ## Hardware Requirements
-- ESP8266 D1-Mini / ESP32 C3-Mini
+- C3-Mini (ESP32)
-- Environmental shield/sensor
+- Environmental shield with sensor: DS18B20
 - Optional:
-  - 0.66 OLED Display
+  - Display: 0.66 inch OLED or 0.96 inch OLED
   - Dual- or Triple-Adapter

 ## Software Requirements